 Who Is Respite Care For?

-Respite care is for any family carer who needs a break, and for the people they look after.
-You do not need to be at breaking point to access respite — in fact, the whole point is to prevent burnout before it happens.
-Respite care may be particularly beneficial if:
+It’s for any family carer who needs a break — and for the people they look after.
+You don’t need to be at breaking point to use it.
+In fact, the whole idea is to stop burnout before it happens.
+Respite care can be especially helpful if:

-• You are caring for someone with dementia, who requires constant supervision
+- You’re caring for someone with dementia who needs constant supervision

-• You are providing physical care that is taking a toll on your own health
+- You’re providing physical care that’s taking a toll on your own body

-• You are feeling emotionally drained, anxious, or low in mood
+- You’re feeling emotionally drained, anxious, or low

-• You need to attend your own medical appointments or have planned time away
+- You’ve got your own medical appointments or planned time away coming up

-• You simply need a rest — and there is absolutely nothing wrong with that
+- You simply need a rest — and there’s absolutely nothing wrong with that

-Respite is also valuable for the person receiving care.
-It introduces them to new faces and can provide a different kind of stimulation and social interaction.
-It also helps them build confidence with other carers, which can be reassuring for the future.
+Respite is great for the person receiving care too.
+It introduces them to new faces, gives them a different kind of stimulation, and helps them build confidence with other carers.
+That can be really reassuring for the future.

 The Benefits of Respite Care